madmaw/DarkestDerelict/README.md

 ▲ energy

-Your power armour is a wonderful piece of technology and is your first, last, and only line of defence in combat.
+Your power armour is a wonderful piece of technology and is your first, last, and only, line of defence in combat.
 Power armour requires time to charge after moving, so your weapons will be temporary offline while walking, but will power up quickly provided you remain stationary.
 Maximizing your energy supply, while minimizing the enemy's, is the key to being victorious in combat.

 Space Tips